 6. High Level of Risk

-As our previous statistics show, truck driving can be a very dangerous profession!
+As our previous statistics show, truck driving and delivery jobs can be a very dangerous profession!
 Truck drivers must know how to drive in bad weather, on rough roads, and may have to deliver materials to unsafe areas.

 There are also deliveries that involve hauling hazardous chemicals (and other dangerous substances) that could very well put the health of the driver at risk.